M47O/claymarket/README.md

 My biggest takeaway so far is I never knew how convoluted Redux could get.

 This is also my first time using JWTs, so I got to learn a bit about them.
-In the past, I just used stored session data in a database to protect routes behind auth.
+In past projects, I just used stored session data in a database + cookieparser to protect routes behind auth.

 I'll be sure to make an actual concrete list of things I've learned along the way when I've finished the project, but for now I just wanted to jot some thoughts down to help decompress after working on this and another project for ~14 hours a day, 5 days straight.
 (Not healthy!
 Don't do this!)